Eliezer Palchinsky: Biography

 Palchinsky survived the Holocaust through the efforts of Rabbi Mordecai Dubin, an Agudath Israel activist.
 He immigrated to Mandatory Palestine in 1940.
-In the early 1940s he studied together with other noteworthy scholars such as Rabbi Shneur Kotler, Rabbi Chaim Kreiswirth, and Rabbi Elazar Goldschmidt.
+In the early 1940s he studied together with other scholars such as rabbis Shneur Kotler, Chaim Kreiswirth, and Elazar Goldschmidt.

 In 1944 he married Ettel, the daughter of Rabbi Aryeh Levin, a prominent figure in the Old Yishuv in Jerusalem.
-This match made him a brother-in-law to Rabbi Yosef Shalom Elyashiv.
+This made him a brother-in-law to Rabbi Yosef Shalom Elyashiv.
 He and his wife had six daughters and one son.

 In the mid-1940s, Palchinsky undertook a correspondence of over 80 letters with the Chazon Ish of Bnei Brak.
 In 1946, his uncle, Rabbi Issac Sher, called on him to re-establish the Slabodka Yeshiva in Bnei Brak.
 In 1948, he joined the staff of Yeshivas Beis Aryeh, founded by his father-in-law, Rabbi Aryeh Levin, in Jerusalem.
 Levin asked that Palchinsky be appointed rosh yeshiva.
 In addition to teaching in the yeshiva, Palchinsky delivered mussar (ethics) talks to students from Hebron Yeshiva and Mir Yeshiva.
 These students included Rabbi Aviezer Piltz, Rabbi Baruch Mordechai Ezrachi, Rabbi Mattisyahu Solomon, Rabbi Nosson Tzvi Finkel, Rabbi Chaim Sarna, and Rabbi Moshe Shapiro.
 During the 1948 War of Independence, Palchinsky delivered shiurim at Yeshivas Heichal HaTalmud in Tel Aviv.

 In the 1960s and 1970s, Palchinsky also served as rosh yeshiva of the Tomchei Temimim system in Kfar Chabad and Lod.
 In 1972 he was asked to deliver a shiur klali (general lecture) in Yeshivas HaNegev and its kollel.
 Palchinsky established Kollel Shalom Yehuda in Kiryat Sanz, Jerusalem, in memory of his father.

 He died on October 6, 2007, at the age of 94.
 He was buried on the Mount of Olives.